mkpvasu/GANs/README.md

-# Illuminance Distribution Control using VAE Encoder and DCGAN
+# Illuminance Distribution Control using VAE Encoder and GAN

 ### Illuminance Distribution Control using VanillaVAEEncoder - DCGAN Image Generation - Python, PyTorch
 * This project is being performed in collaboration with Colin Acton and SangYoon Back at